pivotal/docs-tas-adapter/scaling.md

-# Scaling Application Service Adapter
+# Scale Application Service Adapter

 This topic provides guidance on scaling Application Service Adapter components for performance or availability.